 - Raising awareness about the latest world trends in youth policy and UN youth policy specifically;

 - Developing global youth strategy within the United Nations’ system in the best interest of Ukrainian youth

-Costs related to travel and stay in New York in 2014 — 2016 were covered by Bohdan Hawrylyshyn Charitable Foundation.
-Future Youth Delegates should be aware of the necessity to do fundraising prior to their participation in the General Assembly in fall 2017 and ECOSOC Youth Forum in February 2018.
+Costs related to travel and stay in New York City in 2014 — 2018 were covered by Bohdan Hawrylyshyn Family Foundation.

 Length of Term: 1 year